Metrics and peer review agreement at the institutional level: Performance-Based Research Funding Systems

-In humanities and social sciences (with the exception of Economics and Statistics), a pure peer review system was employed, assisted by external (national and international) reviewers: overall, almost $13\,000$ reviewers were used in VQR 2011--2014.
-In Science, Technology, Engineering and Medicine areas (STEM) and in Economics and Statistics, the same procedure is used, but in addition bibliometric indicators are also produced by ANVUR to inform the panels.
+Generally speaking, in Science, Technology, Engineering and Medicine areas (STEM), the same review procedure was used, but in addition bibliometric indicators were also produced by ANVUR to inform the panels.
+In Mathematics and Economics \& Statistics bibliometric indicators played a central role even if these two GEVs adopted slightly different bibliometric evaluation algorithms with respect to STEM and Psychology (for details see the GEV1 and GEV13 Area Reports).
+In particular, in Economics \& Statistics, no bibliometric scores were gathered by ANVUR, and therefore, these variables are missing for all publications in Economics \& Statistics.
 More specifically, peer evaluation was integrated with the use of bibliometric indicators concerning citations and journal impact, drawn from the major international databases (see \citet{Anfossi2016}, for a description of the bibliometric algorithm used in the exercise).
 The indicators used were the 5-Year Impact Factor and the Article Influence Score (AIS) for the WoS database and the Scimago Journal Rank (SJR) and the Impact Per Publication (IPP) indicators in Scopus.
 On the basis of the bibliometric algorithm, when citations and journal impact indicators provided contrasting results the paper was not assigned an evaluation class but was rather sent to external review for informed review (IR).
+More specifically, if a research product was published in a high-impact journal but received few citations, or vice-versa was published in a low-impact journal but was cited frequently, the product was evaluated with peer review\footnote{See the official document of GEV2 - Physics for more details, similar procedures were adopted in the other scientific areas \url{https://www.anvur.it/wp-content/uploads/2016/02/Criteria\%20GEV\%2002_English.pdf}}.